How to Become a Certified Health Education Specialist

 - 25 semester hours (37 quarter hours) in the Areas of Responsibility and Competency for Health Education Specialists

 Some degree programs, like the University of Florida’s online Master of Science in Health Education and Behavior, were specifically developed around the areas of responsibility for health education specialists.
-By using these principles at its foundation, the program prepares students to address client challenges with a comprehensive overview of individual, family, and community health concerns, all while preparing students to sit for the CHES® examination.
+Using these principles as its foundation, the program prepares students to address client challenges with a comprehensive overview of individual, family, and community health concerns, all while preparing students to sit for the CHES® examination.

-Master Certified Health Education Specialist (MCHES®) Exam Eligibility Requirements
+Master Certified Health Education Specialist (MCHES®) Exam Certification Eligibility Requirements

 - For CHES®